cointobanks/lifetioncoin-docs/_includes/devdoc/guide_wallets.md

 must be submitted in the correct format in the signature script so it matches the hash in the previous output's pubkey script.

-For this reason, Bitcoin Core (and Dash Core) uses several different identifier bytes to help programs identify how keys should be used:
+For this reason, Bitcoin Core (and Lifetioncoin Core) uses several different identifier bytes to help programs identify how keys should be used:

 * Private keys meant to be used with compressed public keys have 0x01